Intro background

 Potentially Reusable

-According to the latest statewide waste composition study, 69% of waste sent to the Columbia Landfill could have been recycled, reused, or composted.
-The waste composition can change as manufacturers switch to more recyclable, compostable, or reusable packaging and products.
+69% of waste sent to the Columbia Landfill could have been recycled, reused, or composted.
+The waste composition can also change as manufacturers switch to more environmentally friendly packaging and products.
 The consumer can make a conscious effort to purchase these items or reduce spending on material goods.
 Waste composition can also change as more materials are diverted to our recycling facility and compost operation.
-Click around the graph to see what can be composted and recycled.

 Waste